Education Requirements to Become a Cosmetologist

 Students can choose to specialize in individual cosmetology fields.
 Estheticians, or skincare professionals, take courses that cover facial treatments, body wraps, skincare chemicals and body hair removal techniques.
 Nail technicians, also called manicurists, participate in coursework that covers manicures, pedicures, artificial nails, nail color treatments and nail diseases.
 Specialist programs typically require around 600 hours of coursework.

 Licensing exams can include written or practical tests, and sometimes both.
 Written exams cover questions about sanitation rules, chemical usage, hair styling techniques and state laws.
-Practical tests involve applicants following directions in order to style a mannequin or model.
-Some states also administer an oral examination in which applicants must provide verbal answers to cosmetology related questions.
+Practical tests involve applicants following directions to style a mannequin or model.
+Some states also administer an oral examination in which applicants must provide verbal answers to cosmetology-related questions.

 Many states have licenses for each cosmetology specialty.
 Some states combine specialties under one unified license.
-After cosmetologists obtain their license, they may have to renew it by periodically paying a fee and filling out appropriate paperwork.
-Cosmetologists who hold a license in one state may have to get additional licenses to work in other states.
+After cosmetologists obtain their license, they might have to renew it by periodically paying a fee and filling out appropriate paperwork.
+Cosmetologists who hold a license in one state might have to get additional licenses to work in other states.

 Employment Outlook and Salary Information

-Related to Cosmetology: Summary of Educational Requirements to Become a Cosmetologist
+Related to Education Requirements to Become a Cosmetologist

 - Recently Updated